Man wanted for capital murder arrested near Wolfchase

 Police observed that the passenger of the vehicle, Vaddrick Hatchett, had an active warrant for capital murder in Holly Springs.

 As police searched the vehicle, they found a stolen gun, sandwich bags, a digital scale and 193 grams of marijuana.
 Hatchett claimed ownership of the items found in the vehicle and was taken into custody.

-Hatchett was charged with multiple crimes including theft of property, possession of a controlled substance with intent and unlawful possession of a weapon.
+He was charged with multiple crimes including theft of property, possession of a controlled substance with intent and unlawful possession of a weapon.

+Marshall County issued capital murder warrants for Hatchett and Marreco Robinson for the shooting death of Martin Saulsberry, 50.
+The shooting happened Nov.
+21 last year in the 5800 block of Hernando Road near Byhalia.

+U.S. Marshals said in a release that Hatchett was arrested Dec.
+21 at a factory where he worked in Freeport in Memphis.

 His bond is set at $10,000.